 At the start of each year and when any new child starts school, parents are given an attendance information, leaflet which outlines the school policy and procedures with regards to attendance.
 Parents are informed of weekly class awards via the school newsletter.
-The school's attendance policy and yearly figures are published on the school website.
+The school's attendance policy is published on the school website.

 Parents are informed termly via the termly reports and parent conferences about their child's attendance.
-Where there are concerns regarding attendance and punctuality, parents are informed of this via the Head of School.
+Where there are concerns regarding attendance and punctuality, parents are informed of this via the Attendance Officer.